Stalking / Intimidation with intent to cause fear of physical or mental harm.

-Commonly, these offences occur at the end of a relationship when one party may be angry and emotionally distressed, however, this is not always the case.
+Commonly, these offences occur at the end of a relationship when one party may be angry and emotionally distressed.
+However, this is not always the case.
 If you are charged with this offence, it is important to determine all the facts so that strategies for your defence can be identified.
-An experienced Criminal defence lawyer will be able to guide you through the process and outline the options available to you.
+An experienced criminal defence lawyer will guide you through the process and outline the options available to you.

 What is the offence?

 “A person who stalks or intimidates another person with the intention of causing the other person to fear physical or mental harm is guilty of an offence.”

 What are the applicable penalties?

 In the Local Court, the maximum penalty is 2 years imprisonment and a fine of $5,500.
 In the District Court, the maximum penalty is 5 years imprisonment and a fine of $5,500.

 The prosecution must prove beyond reasonable doubt that the accused had:

 - Intention to cause fear of physical or mental harm and;